marcs-feh/interfacer/README.md

 ![Different Approaches for Dynamic Dispatch](info.png)

+## Installation

+There's no installation.
+Copy the `interfacer.py` file to your project and use it as you wish.

 ## Usage

 > NOTE: Requires C++14 or later, ideally you should use C++17 or later as it
 > can take advantage of better `constexpr`

 ### Simple concrete type (Allocator)

+Also look at the `gen.py` file.

 ```python
 from interfacer import interface